ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 # Security Considerations {#securitycons}

-TODO: Perhpas this can be the same as CWT / COSE, but not sure yet because it involves so much entity / device security that those do not.
+TODO: Perhaps this can be the same as CWT / COSE, but not sure yet because it involves so much entity / device security that those do not.